suneetkapoor/java-virtual-threads/README.md

 The use of Thread.sleep(1000) allows enough time for all Virtual Threads to complete their work before printing the total sum.

-# Example 5: Potential deadlock when a virtual thread and other threads compete for the same lock
+# Example 5: Potential deadlock

 # Conclusion